MicrosoftDocs/learn/learn-pr/azure/use-docker-container-dev-env-vs-code/includes/6-customize-settings.md

-So far, you've set up a dev container for one of your agency's projects so that it will run on anyone's machine without any setup on their end.
+You've set up a dev container for one of your agency's projects.
+It will now "just work" for anyone who has Docker and the Remote-Containers extension.
 Almost.
-They still have to install dependences, be aware of the port forwarding, and if they want to do some real Python development, they might need some VS Code extensions that they don't know about.
-Fortunately, you can solve all this by customizing the project settings in a dev container.
-This is done with the `devcontainer.json` file.
+They'll still have to install dependences, be aware of the port forwarding, and they might need some VS Code extensions that they don't know about.
+Fortunately, you can fully customize and automate all the project setup with the `devcontainer.json` file.

 ## A closer look at devcontainer.json

-Let's look at the main options in the `devcontainer.json` file from the Products Dashboard project.
+Let's look at the main options in the ".devcontainer/devcontainer.json" file from the Products Dashboard project.
 It's a bit long to look at all at once, so let's look at in sections.

 ### Build Configuration

-This section specifies machine specific settings that will be copied into the container and which file to use as the Dockerfile.
+The "build" section specifies machine-specific settings that will be copied into the container and which file to use as the Dockerfile.
 You'll recognize the `Dockerfile` as being the other file in the ".devcontainer" folder.
 The context and args are options that get passed through to the Docker container when it gets built.

     "build": {
         "dockerfile": "Dockerfile",